|ADDRESS:||87 Milky Way|

 Greenest City has the intention to transform Milky Way Garden into an Urban Agriculture Space & Social Enterprise, a site of environmental education, intensified urban agriculture and the continued growth of a newcomer community garden.
 In 2017, through the support of the Ontario Trillium Foundation, GC and PNLT hosted 6 community consultations that brought over 200 diverse community members together to co-create the design and future programs for the Milky Way Garden.
 View images from the consultation process here.

 Objectives of the Milky Way Garden:

 - Connecting community through Healthy Food

 - Connecting Community through Creating Opportunities for Learning

 - Connecting Community through Skills Development

-Site Plan & Design: The proposed site plan includes for a greenhouse, accessible walkways, a pergola, additional raised planting areas for food growing and a potential shipping container for year-round growing.
+Site Plan & Design: The proposed site plan includes for a greenhouse, accessible walkways, a pergola, additional raised planting areas for food growing and a container farm for year-round growing.

 Special thanks to Ontario Trillium Foundation for generous support for this project.